Neighbours: Theme tune

 The theme tune to Neighbours was composed by Tony Hatch whose then wife, Jackie Trent, wrote the lyrics.
 Since 1985, there have been eight versions of the theme tune.
 Barry Crocker performed the song until 1992.
 The song has been voted the world's most recognised television theme song and the lyrics were quoted by John Smith, then British Shadow Chancellor, in a House of Commons debate on Government economic policy.
 From 2007, the theme tune to Neighbours was sung by Sandra de Jong.
 In February 2013, Network Ten and FremantleMedia announced that they were searching across Australia and the United Kingdom for a singer to record a new version of the theme tune.
 The competition resulted in a tie and the new theme was sung as a duet by Daniel Boys and Stephanie Angelini.
 That version of the theme tune began airing from 15 April 2013.
 A new retro-inspired theme tune sung by Garth Ploog debuted on 5 January 2015 as part of the show's 30th anniversary celebrations.
-The final version of the theme, sung by Neighbours actress and professional singer Bonnie Anderson, debuted on 25 March 2020.
+A new version of the theme, sung by then-cast member Bonnie Anderson, debuted on 25 March 2020, and was used until the 2022 finale.
+Since 2023 the theme has been sung by Chris Sebastian.